 To support it in respect of the bank's business structure, the Supervisory Board has a presiding and nomination committee, an audit committee, a remuneration committee and a risk committee.
+The respective chairmen of the Committees report regularly to the Supervisory Board on the Committees’ work.
 Other committees may be formed as required.
 The members of the committees are members of the supervisory board.
 On termination of membership of the supervisory board, membership of the committees also terminates.
-Apart from the legal tasks of the nomination committee according to the German Banking Act, the presiding and nomination committee is responsible for preparing the meetings and resolutions of the supervisory board and completing urgent business.
+Apart from the legal tasks of the nomination committee according to the German Banking Act, the presiding and nomination committee is responsible for preparing the meetings and resolutions of the supervisory board.

 The remuneration committee performs its tasks according to the German Banking Act and monitors – among others – the appropriateness of the remuneration systems of the Managing Board and the employees.